 5.1 Operating Constraint Violations

 The Simulator is designed such that «Customer Name»’s Simulated Operating Scenario maintains compliance with all Hard and Absolute Operating Constraints that BPA can accurately model in the POCSA.
 BPA shall notify Slice Customers of any Hard or Absolute Operating Constraints that cannot be accurately modeled in the POCSA. «Customer Name» shall comply with such constraints in its Simulated Operating Scenario.
 However, BPA and «Customer Name» recognize there may be occasions where one or more Hard or Absolute Operating Constraints are violated within a Simulated Operating Scenario.
-In the event the Customer Inputs submitted by «Customer Name» result in the violation of one or more Hard or Absolute Operating Constraints in a final Simulated Operating Scenario, as established per section 3.3.7 of Exhibit L, BPA shall establish operating guidelines based upon its determination of how BPA would operate the system under similar conditions, such as operating to a minimum flow constraint, that «Customer Name» shall follow until such time as «Customer Name»’s final Simulated Operating Scenario is in compliance with all Operating Constraints.BPA may also, upon its determination that «Customer Name» could have reasonably avoided such Operating Constraint violation, apply a penalty pursuant to section 5.1.4 of this exhibit for as long as such Hard or Absolute Operating Constraint is violated based upon «Customer Name»’s final Simulated Operating Scenarios.
+In the event the Customer Inputs submitted by «Customer Name» result in the violation of one or more Hard or Absolute Operating Constraints in a final Simulated Operating Scenario, as established per section 3.3.7 of Exhibit L, BPA shall establish operating guidelines based upon its determination of how BPA would operate the system under similar conditions, such as operating to a minimum flow constraint, that «Customer Name» shall follow until such time as «Customer Name»’s final Simulated Operating Scenario is in compliance with all Operating Constraints.

 5.1.1 «Customer Name» shall be responsible for monitoring and anticipating potential Operating Constraint violations on a prospective basis and adjusting Customer Inputs as needed to maintain compliance.